Prepidil (dinoprostone) gel 0.5 mg/3g. syringe 3g. №1

 Indications

-Indicated for: Induction of labor in pregnant women at or near term with a medical or obstetrical need for the induction of labor.
+• Indicated for: Prepidil is used for the induction of labor in pregnant women at or near term with a medical or obstetrical need for labor induction.

 Contraindications

-Contraindications: Hypersensitivity to prostaglandins, acute pelvic inflammatory disease, unexplained vaginal bleeding during this pregnancy, and others as outlined in the prescribing information.
+• Contraindications: Prepidil should not be used in individuals with hypersensitivity to prostaglandins, acute pelvic inflammatory disease, unexplained vaginal bleeding during the current pregnancy, and other contraindications as specified in the prescribing information.

 Directions

 Administration: Prepidil should be administered by a healthcare provider trained in obstetrical care.
-The gel should be inserted into the endocervical canal using a syringe provided with the product.
+The gel should be inserted into the endocervical canal using the provided syringe.

 Scientific Evidence

-Clinical Trials: Clinical studies have demonstrated the efficacy of dinoprostone gel in inducing labor in women with various indications.
-A study by Wing et al. (2018) showed a significant reduction in the time to delivery with dinoprostone gel compared to placebo.
+• Clinical Trials: Clinical studies have shown the efficacy of dinoprostone gel in inducing labor.
+For example, a study by Wing et al. (2018) demonstrated a significant reduction in the time to delivery with dinoprostone gel compared to placebo.

 Additional Information

-Prepidil is a well-established medication used in obstetrics for the induction of labor.
-It is considered safe and effective when administered by trained healthcare professionals following the recommended dosage guidelines.
+• Prepidil is a well-established medication used in obstetrics for labor induction, known to be safe and effective when administered by trained healthcare professionals following recommended dosages.